-How To Design a Website, Logo and Other Computer Graphics
+How to Design a Website with a Logo and Other Computer Graphics

 Author: Evan Brown

 A website is one of the quickest, most effective ways to introduce yourself and your brand to thousands of users in a single day.
 Web pages are used to promote companies, to promote individuals, or even to share a passionate interest.
 The creation of a web site, however, may be daunting for someone who has never attempted it before.
 Fortunately, there is a cornucopia of online articles, tutorials, and examples to help even the most basic beginner produce a web site they can be proud of.
 Read on for comprehensive information on designing a web site, from the text, logo, and graphics, to the computer coding that hides behind them.

 - World Wide Access: Accessible Web Design (PDF) – When creating a webpage, it's easy to forget that the same rules that govern physical places of business govern your webpage as well.
 This article from the University of Washington has some helpful guidelines to assure that your webpage is accessible and understandable for individuals who may be impaired or handicapped.

 - How to Design a Good Website – A website isn't just about fun colors and a unique font (please, never use Comic Sans or Papyrus).
 Your website, and the content on your website, needs to be tailored towards the audience you want to reach.
 The University of California, Berkley, has some pointers to help you hone your website towards the tone, design, and organization you're aiming for.

 - Basic Web Design Principles – Looking for a crash course on web design?
 Look no further than this quick online tutorial from the University of Michigan.

 - Website Design: Disciplines, Subjects and Integrating Diagrams – It can be difficult to figure out where to begin when embarking on the process of creating a web page.
 This research article from the Universitat Pompeu Fabra has many helpful diagrams that break down the process into recognizable steps.